mtlynch/mtlynch.io/_posts/2018-01-19-how-to-hire-a-cartoonist.md

 - cartoons
 ---

 I had just completed a passionate blog post.

-Too passionate, maybe, as I had written over 8,000 words of text.
+Too passionate, maybe, as I had written over 8,000 words.
 That's 1000x longer than the average *Buzzfeed* article.
 Worse, it was a giant wall of text with nary a visual element to break it up aside from some screenshots and a few tables.
 Ooh, exciting tables!

 {% assign fig_caption = "[*An Illustrated Book of Bad Arguments*](http://amzn.to/2jy2vND) by Ali Almossawi" | markdownify | remove: "<p>" | remove: "</p>" %}